-A copy of ALL reference materials should be photocopied and included with the case study.
+A copy of ALL reference materials should be photocopied and included at the rear of the research assignment.
 The photocopies should include highlighted areas to indicate the parts used.
-The completed assignment must be submitted through Blackboard, in a Word Document, no later than 11:59 pm on .
+The completed assignment must be submitted through Blackboard, in a Word Document, no later than 11:59 pm on April 30, 2021.